koii-network/docs/quickstart/scaling-tasks/spheron-infrastructure.md

 Currently, Spheron does not support direct JSON uploads.
 Only files are supported.
 This means that we will need to convert our JSON data into a file before uploading it to Spheron.
 :::

-In Node.js environments, the absence of the File module (which is a browser-specific API) means that we need to use the `fs` module create a file from our JSON data.
+In Node.js environments, the absence of the File module (which is a browser-specific API) means that we need to use the `fs` module to create a file from our JSON data.

 Once written, the file's path is then provided to the client.upload() method in Spheron, along with the specified protocol and file name.
 This method returns the unique CID for the uploaded file.